2boom-ua/ip_check/README.md

 </div>

 ### Overview
-This script monitors the system's external IP address and sends notifications to various messaging platforms (e.g., Telegram, Discord, Gotify, Ntfy, Slack, Pushbullet, Pushover, Rocket.chat, Matrix, Mattermost) when the external IP changes.
+This script monitors the system's external IP address and sends notifications to various messaging platforms (e.g., Telegram, Discord, Gotify, Ntfy, Slack, Pushbullet, Pushover, Rocket.chat, Matrix, Mattermost, Pumble, Flock, Zulip, Custom webhook) when the external IP changes.
 It reads configuration settings from a config.json file, including polling intervals and service tokens.
 The IP is checked periodically, and if a change is detected, an alert shall be sent via the configured messaging services.

 ### Features